Ultimate Forza Horizon 4 Drift Tune Guide

 If you’re a beginner to drifting, make sure you check out this Forza Horizon 4 drifting basics video to begin, so that you have an understanding before we head to creating our drift tune.

-If you’re keen to dive deeper into how to master the art of drifting, make sure you check out our How to Drift guide.
+If you’re keen to dive deeper into how to master the art of drifting and make the back end step out, make sure you check out our How to Drift guide.

-Don’t feel disappointed if you end up spending hours and hours doing donuts in the practice areas to get the hang of it.
+Don’t feel disappointed if you end up spending hours and hours doing full throttle donuts in the practice areas to get the hang of it.

 Drifting is a real test of patience, but we guarantee that the end reward is worth the effort.